smapsekar/crux-display/README.md

-Chrome User Experience Node JS wapper for google CRUX API
+Chrome User Experience data display

 This project aims to create a user-friendly dashboard that visualizes and analyzes Chrome User Experience Report (CrUX) data for multiple URLs.